 I was at the grocery store a couple weeks ago and couldn’t help but notice the loveliness of spring bulbs in the floral department.
-Throughout the Christmas season, I like to force paperwhite and amaryllis bulbs, and thought I’d give some varieties of tulips a try to keep the color and touch of nature going in our kitchen and dining room.
+Throughout the Christmas season, I like to force paperwhite and amaryllis bulbs in water, and thought I’d give some varieties of tulips a try to keep the color and touch of nature going in our kitchen and dining room.
 I love how they seem to brighten a dreary winter day.
+Agree?

-To force your own tulip bulbs, you’ll need bulbs (large and plump are best with no blemishes), well-drained potting mix, containers with drainage holes, and small rocks.
+To force your own tulip bulbs in soil, you’ll need bulbs (large and plump are best with no blemishes), well-drained potting mix, containers with drainage holes, and small rocks.

 Begin by adding a 1-2″ layer of rocks to the bottom of a container and partially fill with potting soil.
 Next, place the tulip bulbs on the soil surface (pointed side up) and adjust the soil level until the tops of the bulbs are even or slightly below the rim of the container.
 The bulbs should be close, but not touching.

 Once in place, continue adding potting soil around the bulbs, allowing the tops to stick out.
 For ease of watering, the level of the soil should be below the rim of the container.
 Water each container.